xs2315/Classifying_Hand-Written_Digits/README.md

 Result:

 1. Plot the cross-validation estimates of the misclassification rate.
 Please plot the rate as(a)  a function of the margin parameter in the linear case.(b)  a function of the margin parameter and the kernel bandwidth in the non-linear case (you are encouragedto use heat map here).
 2. Report  the  test  set  estimates  of  the  misclassification  rates  for  both  cases,  with  the  parameter  values  youhave selected, and compare the two results.
-Is a linear SVM a good choice for this data, or should we usea non-linear one?
+Then discuss whether linear SVM a good choice or non-linear one?